Protoneer/documentation/products/rpi_cnc_hat/quickstart.rst

 ---------------------------------
 * Raspberry Pi CNC Board/Hat
 * Raspberry Pi B+ / Raspberry Pi 2 / 3 / 4 (Raspberry Pi with 20x2 pin header) + accessories like screen, keyboard, mouse.....
 * 8GB or Bigger Micro SD Card or bigger.
-(Internet connection to download the pre-made Raspberry Pi Image)
+(Internet connection to download the pre-configured Raspberry Pi Image)
 * CNC Hardware - This will not be covered in this wiki but includes things like Stepper Motors+ Pololu Drivers, Linear rails and all the mechanical bits.

 Download the pre-configured Raspberry Pi image